Advanced Permaculture Training in

-Bill and Becky Wilson started Midwest Permaculture in 2006 and are now making their living by teaching, lecturing, and offering permaculture design services.
+Bill and Becky Wilson started Midwest Permaculture in January of 2007 and are now making their living by teaching, speaking, and offering permaculture design services.

 It is the one who knows that the deeper insight into permaculture is its ethical underpinning–seeking to find ways of healing the planet while caring for the human condition.

 It is the person who is passionate about sharing this inspiration and information, but they are also solid within themselves.